zkamvar/zkamvar/content/blog/2022-01-06-r-universe-and-cran/index.md

-All of these solutions either required an extra package and syntax for your users (option 1) or it involved extra work on your end to build and provide updates for the packages on your server.
-And unless you happen to have access to a Linux, Windows, and MacOS machine, you are only able to serve the source version of the packages.
+All of these solutions either required an extra package and syntax for your users (option 1) or it involved extra work on your end to build and provide updates for the packages on your server (options 2 and 3).
+Unless you happen to have access to a Linux, Windows, and MacOS machine, you are only able to serve the source version of the packages.

-The R universe changes all of that by allowing us to specify that we want to deploy releases in our JSON file:
+**The R universe changes all of that** by allowing us to specify that we want to deploy releases in our JSON file:

 ```json